department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/research-findings.md

 We can understand how to simplify the search experience in Facility Locator.

-Finding: __True__
-* Sub-specialties: Based on feedback from 5 out of 7 Community Care managers, sub-specialties are not something most Veterans understand.
-1 CCM stated that they prefer to help them find the sub-specialty ("We'll do that.").
-According to another CCM, the use of the Service Type text field is problematic due to spelling typos and unfamiliarity with sub-specialty terms.
-* Urgent Care: 4 out of 7 CCMs stated that Veterans often select Urgent Care in Facility Type, rather than selecting Community Care, then Urgent Care under Service Type.
-* Provider Data Quality: However, based on feedback from CCMs, (see Finding - VAOS below) there are gaps in provider data in PPMS.
-This impacts the quality of data found in Facility Locator, which depends on PPMS for Community Care search results.
+Finding - Facility Locator: __True__
+* Sub-specialties: Most Community Care Managers do not think that sub-specialties are something most Veterans understand.
+They might know a term such as podiatry or cardiology, but the sub-categories are often beyond laymen's terms.
+Urgent Care is often selected in the Facility Type, rather than in Service Type under Community Care.
+As a separate issue (but which impacts Facility Locator search results), there are gaps in provider data in PPMS.
+Facility Locator depends on PPMS for Community Care search results.

 We can understand how to simplify the search experience in VAOS.

-Finding: __True__
+Finding - VAOS: __True__
-* Based on feedback from Community Care managers, there are provider data gaps in PPMS, which requires CCMs to use other tools to find the correct Community Care providers.
-6 out of 7 CCMs stated that they use Google to supplement their search for providers, while 5 out of 7 CCMs stated that they call providers to supplement their search.
-Additionally, 2 CCMs use a self-created spreadsheet of providers with all of the complete and correct provider information.
+* Based on feedback from Community Care managers, there are provider data gaps in PPMS.
+Incorrect or incomplete data in PPMS requires CCMs to use other tools, to find the correct Community Care providers.
+Searching by Google or making calls to providers are common methods in scheduling with providers.

 ### Key Findings

-1.
-2.
-3.
-4.
+1. 5 out of 7 Community Care managers, sub-specialties are not something most Veterans understand.
+2. 4 out of 7 CCMs stated that Veterans often select Urgent Care in Facility Type, rather than selecting Community Care, then Urgent Care under Service Type.
+3. 1 CCM stated that they prefer to help them find the sub-specialty ("We'll do that.").
+4. According to another CCM, the use of the Service Type text field by the Veteran is problematic due to spelling typos and unfamiliarity with sub-specialty terms
+5. 6 out of 7 CCMs stated that they use Google to supplement their search for providers.
+6. 5 out of 7 CCMs stated that they call providers to supplement their search.
+7. 2 CCMs use a self-created spreadsheet of providers with all of the complete and correct provider information.

 ### Details of Findings

-#### 1. Finding
+#### 1. 5 out of 7 Community Care managers, sub-specialties are not something most Veterans understand.
 Detail

-#### 2. Finding
+#### 2. 4 out of 7 CCMs stated that Veterans often select Urgent Care in Facility Type, rather than selecting Community Care, then Urgent Care under Service Type.
 Detail

-#### 3. Finding
+#### 3. 1 CCM stated that they prefer to help them find the sub-specialty ("We'll do that.").

+#### 4. 1 CCM, the use of the Service Type text field by the Veteran is problematic due to spelling typos and unfamiliarity with sub-specialty terms
 Detail

-#### 4. Finding
+#### 5. 6 out of 7 CCMs stated that they use Google to supplement their search for providers.
+Detail

+#### 6. 5 out of 7 CCMs stated that they call providers to supplement their search.
+Detail

+#### 7. 2 CCMs use a self-created spreadsheet of providers with all of the complete and correct provider information.
 Detail

 ## Additional Insights